FinalKirb/finalkirb.github.io/docs/README.md

 ## Get Started

-Now that you know what FinalKirb-Site is all about, it's time to dive in and explore the wealth of knowledge it has to offer.
-Use the navigation menu to browse the available categories or use the search functionality to find specific topics.
+Now that you know what this site is all about, it's time to dive in and explore the wealth of knowledge it has to offer.
+Use the navigation menu to browse the available categories to find specific topics.

 ## Sample